typhoon-kim/generate-metadata-for-md/README.md

 This project is licensed under the [MIT License](LICENSE).

 ---
-*If you have any further questions or need additional assistance, feel free to ask!*
+*If you have any further questions or need support, please feel free to contact me!*